Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy can monitor a single Android or iOS device.
 However, the installation and setup steps vary depending on which version of Eyezy you’ve purchased.

-Eyezy (Web-Based Version) Eyezy’s Kid Location Tracker App for Android and iOS
+Eyezy (Web-Based Version) Eyezy — GPS Location Tracker for Android and iOS

-Difficult to set up, but it gives you full access to your kid’s device.
-Easy to set up, but it only includes a location tracker and your kid’s phone contacts.
+Easy to set up with intuitive interface, but you have to root/jailbreak your kid’s device on the Premium plan for some features.
+Easy to set up, but it only includes a location tracker, your kid’s phone contacts, and app statistics.

 Eyezy App Installation & Setup (Web-Based Version)

-There are quite a few steps to installing the web-based version of Eyezy, so I wouldn’t recommend it for beginner users.
-If you’re a beginner user, you should check out Qustodio or Norton Family.
-That said, Eyezy does provide a helpful setup wizard that takes you through the setup process.
-Once you’ve logged into Eyezy’s web-based dashboard, click Get Started.
+There are quite a few steps to installing the web-based version of Eyezy, but Eyezy does provide a helpful setup wizard that takes you through the setup process for the web-based version.
+Once you’ve logged into Eyezy’s web-based dashboard, you’ll be asked to pick a language.

 Eyezy Installation & Setup

 Unfortunately, this is where it starts to get complicated.
-If you pick iOS, you need to choose the most suitable way of connecting Eyezy to your kid’s iOS phone — and they’re all pretty difficult methods — one of which requires a jailbroken phone.
+If you pick iOS and you’re on the Premium plan, you need to choose the most suitable way of connecting Eyezy to your kid’s iOS phone — and they’re all pretty difficult methods — one of which requires a jailbroken phone.

 Eyezy Installation & Setup